 Although the patch for ESXi 5.1 is not yet out, it should be available very shortly, and will have a similar fix.

 For those of you using very large VMFS volume with lots of virtual machines disk files, consider scheduling a maintenance slot very soon to apply these patches.
-This is not an issue for NFS, fyi.
+This is not an issue for NFS by the way.